Neural Koopman prior for data assimilation: Introduction

 From this definition, $\mathcal{K}$ is linear because of the linearity of the function space, i.e. for any $f,g : \mathcal{D} \to \mathbb{R}$:

 Yet, the function space being infinite dimensional, the advantage of the linearity of $\mathcal{K}$ comes at the cost of an infinite dimension, which makes it difficult to model in practice.
-Thus, the key to finding a finite-dimensional representation of the Koopman operator is to look for Koopman invariant subspaces (KIS)~\cite{brunton2021modern}, i.e. subsets of the function space that are stable by the Koopman operator.
-There exists a variety of such spaces, but one needs to retrieve nontrivial KIS that give information about the dynamics of the state variable.
+Thus, for practical purposes, it is particularly interesting to study finite sets of linearly independent observation functions $(\phi_1,...,\phi_d)$ from which the span is invariant by the Koopman operator: such a span is called a Koopman invariant subspace (KIS)~\cite{brunton2021modern}.
+A function $f$ from this space may be written in its basis with a vector $\mathbf{a} \in \mathbb{R}^d$ such that